dfuchss/MatrixJoinLink/README.md

-# MatrixJoinLink - A bot that allows the creation of Join Links to Rooms in Matrix
+# MatrixJoinLink - A bot that allows the creation of Join Links to non-public Rooms in Matrix

 This bot allows the creation of JoinLinks to rooms.
 The technical details are described on the bottom of this README.